-

 Yes, said my dentist, but the hole

-should still be healing
+should still be healing.
+Looked at me.

 Why isn't it healing?
 When I look,